Luo13631654798/KEDGN/README.md

 ## Running the code

-After obtaining the dataset and corresponding variable representations, starting from root directory *TEDGN*, you can run models on four datasets as follows:
+After obtaining the dataset and corresponding variable representations, starting from root directory *KEDGN*, you can run models on four datasets as follows:

 - Physionet